-This worksheet can be used to calculate the secondary containment volume of a rectangular or square dike or berm for a single vertical cylindrical tank.
+This worksheet calculates the secondary containment volume of a rectangular or square dike or berm for a single horizontal cylindrical tank.
 This worksheet assumes that there are no other objects or structures within the dike or berm that will displace the volume of the secondary containment.